Golden Boy (Sin with Sebastian song): Music video

-The music video for "Golden Boy" was directed by Austrian director Matthias Schweger.
+The accompanying music video for "Golden Boy" was directed by Austrian director Matthias Schweger.
 The video is distinctive for content such as faces amongst heaps of fruit and half-naked male dancers moving around the female singer who is holding a baby "golden boy".
 In 2008, when Sin With Sebastian looked through their archives they found some footage that was filmed during the time of the making of the video clip.
-Matthias Schweger also directed the music video for "Shut Up (and Sleep with Me)".
+Schweger also directed the music video for "Shut Up (and Sleep with Me)".